-Our commitment: Maximise the biodiversity potential of all our development and operational sites.
-Achieve a 25% biodiversity net gain across the five sites offering the greatest potential by 2030.
+We’re committed to maximising the biodiversity potential of all our development and operational sites.
+We’ve set a target of achieving a 25% biodiversity net gain across the five sites offering the greatest potential by 2030.

 What we've achieved

 In support of our commitment to enhancing biodiversity across the five retail assets that offer the greatest potential, this year we planned and secured budget for enhancements which will deliver a biodiversity net gain of between 5% and 25%.
 We've also recognised the need to increase biodiversity in urban areas, so we've extended our biodiversity commitment to our assets in London and are developing a strategy for all future developments to deliver net gain.